AhmedFawzi999/AdvinticGUI/Readme.md

 > Sixth event is that the user double clicks a point and the delete action is pressed so it deletes the current clicked point

+> Seventh event is that the user clicks and draws free hand it detects the mouse press at first

+> Eight event is that the draws free hand it detects the mouse movement path

+> Ninth event is that the user finishes drawing and is detected when the mouse release happens

+> Tenth event is that the user moves the round pointer around

+> Eleventh event is that the user presses the mouse and the round pointer is active

+>  Twelveth event is that the user releases the mouse and the round pointer is active

 11- DrawPoints Function

 > This Function is responsible to draw the points on the GUI.It first checks if the array to draw is not emptty so it sets the data and draws it.
 Then it later checks that the array to draw is 2 points or more so that we could create an array of adjacent points and to pass to the graph class to connect these points.
 Then after the data has been set we clear the old drawing and draw new one.